SPCSR/DisplayTemplates/JavaScript Display Templates (JSLink)/Grouping ListView Template/README.md

 Render Single Group ListView Template
 ================

+##Note: This file has template has some issues currently with Groups that are expanded by default.
+This is in the process of being fixed ##

 This folder contains a single List view Display template that displays the selected List view in a single grouping level.

 * __csr_ovr_RenderGroup.js__             | This template renders custom items for a single grouping level, including item retrieval.